 There also seems to be plenty of instances where art has played a role in the act of money laundering.
 Consider that when the Mexican government passed a law in the early 2010s to require more information about buyers, and how much cash could be spent on a single piece of art, the market cratered, as sales dipped 70 percent in less than a year.
 Many believed that was because Mexican cartel rings had previously been the biggest buyers in the market.

 Other cases are more complicated.
-Take, for example, a story about Jean Michel Basquiat’s Hannibal painting, estimated to be worth $8 million.
+Take, for example, a story about Jean-Michel Basquiat’s Hannibal painting, estimated to be worth $8 million.
 The work was smuggled into the U.S. by convicted Brazilian money launderer and former banker Edemar Cid Ferreira.
-The painting had come to the U.S. “from Brazil, via the Netherlands, with false shipping invoices stating that the contents of the shipment were worth $100.”
+According to The National Law Review, the painting had come to the U.S. “from Brazil, via the Netherlands, with false shipping invoices stating that the contents of the shipment were worth $100.”
 Presumably, Ferreira was on his way to the U.S. to sell the painting.

 Then there is the case of international terrorism, where bands like ISIS have been noted for their laundering of cultural antiquities.
 Whereas much of the area that ISIS controlled has been taken over by government-backed forces, it is reported that the group still controls millions of dollars—and possibly hundreds of millions—thanks in large part to a robust antiquities trade.